benwang2/obsidian-f22/Rutgers/2022 Fall/336/Assignments/336 Simple SQL Queries.md

 	'Jesse'

 ### 7. All bars which sell at least one beer which is liked by at least one drinker who frequents these bars
+**Interpretation:** Return bars that sell a beer that is liked by someone who frequents their bar.

 ```sql
 SELECT DISTINCT s.bar
 FROM Sells s, Frequents f, Likes l